 Authorized Officer means the Executive Director of 4Culture, or such other officer or other individual as designated by the Executive Director of 4Culture.

-Authorized Representatives means the Authorized Officer for 4Culture and the King County Executive.
+Authorized Representatives means the Authorized Officer for 4Culture and the King County Executive or his or her designee.

 Average Cash Balance means the average balance of the Lodging Tax Fund, calculated monthly based upon the daily closing balance during that month.